-Usually, three factors such as bad oral hygiene, smoking and genetic susceptibility causes gum disease.
-Gingivitis is a milder form gum disease commonly occurs in teens, however, gum disease sufferers often don’t show any symptoms at least till their 30’s or 40’s.
+Usually, three factors such as bad oral hygiene, smoking, and genetic susceptibility cause gum disease.
+Gingivitis is a milder form of gum disease that commonly occurs in teens, however, gum disease sufferers often don’t show any symptoms at least till their 30’s or 40’s.

 There are some treatments for various gum diseases that include scraping tartar from below the gum line or deep cleansing.
 Regular brushing and dental check-ups play a vital role in preventing gum diseases.

 Bad breath is also called Halitosis and it can be very embarrassing to live with.
 It is the most common dental problem found in adults everywhere.
 There are a number of people who use mouthwash to cover up bad breath.
-However this only masks the odor, but does not cure it.
-Bad breath can lead to other number of problems like gum disease, oral cancer, dry mouth and bacteria on your tongue.
-Daily tongue scraping is a simple preventive measure which can reduce the chances of halitosis.
+However, this only masks the odor, but does not cure it.
+Bad breath can lead to other problems like gum disease, oral cancer, dry mouth, and bacteria on your tongue.
+Daily tongue scraping is a simple preventive measure that can reduce the chances of halitosis.

 Despite brushing twice a day and undergoing various preventive measures, if you face any dental problems, then you should visit a dentist immediately.
-Dental problems should never be ignored as they only increase the pain and suffering in later stages.
+Dental problems should never be ignored as they only increase the pain and suffering in later stages.pibus leo.